fastoch/Podman/README.md

 If your containers require root permissions (e.g. ports < 1024), or if you run into compatibility issues with non-podman clients, you can switch using the following command: `podman machine set --rootful`

+## Useful podman commands

-- `podman machine ls` provides the list of running podman machines.
+- `podman machine ls` provides the list of the podman machines we have created.
-And as a nushell hipster, I have to show off and detect columns: `podman machine ls | detect columns`
+And as a **nushell** hipster, I have to show off and detect columns: `podman machine ls | detect columns`

-- To search for images: `podman search <image>`.
+- To search for images: `podman search <imageName>`.
 For example: `podman search nginx`
+- We can filter the results to only output official images: `podman search nginx --filter=is-official`

+## Running our first podman container

+- `podman run -dt -p 8080:80 docker.io/library/nginx`
+  - open a browser and head over to localhost:8080, you should see the Nginx web server running
+  - the `-dt` flag is for 'detached' mode with port mapping.
+  - It would be `portman run -d` without port mapping.

+Run `podman ps` to show a list of running containers.
+And `podman ps -a` to show all containers.

 ---